elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can call socket.send(data) again and again.
-But the data buffers (stored) in memory and gets sent out only as fast as network speed allows.
-The socket.bufferedAmount property stores how many bytes remain buffered, waiting to get sent over the network.
+But the data buffers (stored) in memory and transfer only as fast as network speed allows.
+The socket.bufferedAmount property stores how many bytes remain buffered while waiting to transmit over the network.
 We can examine it to see whether the socket is available for transmission.
 We have to set an interval, check the buffered amount, and re-initiate a call for more data.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />